 Masons' Wages.
 All the freemasons' work done at Shuttlewood quarry, and practically all the scappling, were paid for at so much per foot or rood, so that nearly two-thirds of the payments made to masons represented piece-wages, and only a little over one-third day-wages.3 How much the masons earned per day whilst paid by the piece, there is nothing to show.
-It is possible, of course, that where a payment by the piece was made to "A.B. and his fellows", A.B. was a sub-contractor paying his men day rates; however, we are not disposed so to read this type of entry,4 but rather to regard the men as partners. case of several of the men, it is not possible to ascertain their time rates, as they are never entered in the Account as having worked for a daily wage, but there is sufficient evidence to show that 12d, a day was the predominant rate for freemasons, and also, though in a less marked degree, for layers.
-The facts revealed by the Account are as follows:-
+It is possible, of course, that where a payment by the piece was made to "A.B. and his fellows", A.B. was a sub-contractor paying his men day rates; however, we are not disposed so to read this type of entry,4 but rather to regard the men as partners.
+In the case of several of the men, it is not possible to ascertain their time rates, as they are never entered in the Account as having worked for a daily wage, but there is sufficient evidence to show that 12d. a day was the predominant rate for freemasons, and also, though in a less marked degree, for layers.
+The facts revealed by the Account are as follows:----

 15 Freemasons 21 Layers

 6 @ 12d. per day 9 @ 12d. per day

 2 @ 11d. per day 5 @ 10d. per day

 1 @ 10d. per day 1 @ 6d. per day

 6 with no day-rate 1 @ 4d. per day

 5 with no day-rate

--
+. -

 15 21

-Apart from the fact that the 6d. and the 4d. were paid to boys, there is nothing in the Account to show why some received only 10d. or 11d. instead of the more In the only case where one layer is described as the man of another,5 he was paid 12d. after the first fortnight at 10d., so that the status of the craftsman does not seem to have affected his remuneration.
-On the other hand, there are three other cases where the rate was put up after the first fortnight, 6 which suggests that when first engaged they were tried at a low rate and that their wage was raised as soon as they had shown themselves proficient.
+Apart from the fact that the 6d. and the 4d. were paid to boys, there is nothing in the Account to show why some received only 10d. or 11d. instead of the more In the only case where one layer is described as the man of another,5 usual 12d. he was paid 12d. after the first fortnight at 10d., so that the status of the craftsman does not seem to have affected his remuneration.
+On the other hand, there are three other cases where the rate was put up after the first fortnight,6 which suggests that when first engaged they were tried at a low rate and that their wage was raised as soon as they had shown themselves proficient.

-The information concerning winter rates is but slight, as we can trace only six masons who were paid daily wages in the months of November, December and January; of these, one definitely,7 and one possibly,8 were in receipt of raised from 10d. to 11d., and Woode (layer) raised from 9d. to 12d.
+The information concerning winter rates is but slight, as we can trace only six masons who were paid daily wages in the months of November, December and January; of these, one definitely,7 and one possibly,8 were in receipt of in day-wages to freemasons and layers.
+4 E.g., "Pd.
+Richard Baram and his fellows for 200 foot of axed ashlar at 2d. the foot 33s.
+4d.
+Pd. them for 69 foot of door jamb at 5d. the foot 27s.
+1d.
+Pd. them for 32 foot of step at $2\frac{1}{2}$ d. the foot 6s.
+8d.
+5 "Meatam's man".
+6 Like Market Mark